Nevet History, Family Crest & Coats of Arms

-Origins Available: English, French
+- Origins Available:

 The name Nevet was carried to England in the enormous movement of people that followed the Norman Conquest of 1066.
 The Nevet family lived in Kniveton, which is a parish in Derbyshire near Ashbourn.
 The name is pronounced Nifton.

 Early Origins of the Nevet family

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) " The manor of 'Merchenestune' [Mercaston] was for many generations the property and seat of a younger branch of the Knivetons, of Bradley, who were seated here as early as the reign of Edward III.
+The surname Nevet was first found in Derbyshire at Kniveton, a parish, in the hundred of Wirksworth where "the manor of 'Cheniveton,' so called in the Domesday Survey, was from a very early period the property of the Kniveton family. " "The extinct Baronet family descended from Sir Matthew de Knivetone, who flourished in that county temp.
+Edward I. " The place name literally means "farmstead of a woman called Cengifu," derived from the Old English personal name + "tun."
+"The manor of 'Merchenestune' [Mercaston] was for many generations the property and seat of a younger branch of the Knivetons, of Bradley, who were seated here as early as the reign of Edward III.
 William Kniveton was one of the baronets created by James I. on the institution of the order in 1611. " "The incumbent resides in the Hall [of Ashwelthorpe in Norfolk], an ancient residence of the Knyvett family, moated on three sides."

 Important Dates for the Nevet family

-Another 701 words (50 lines of text) covering the years 1290, 1066, 1500, 1591, 1649, 1591, 1605, 1440, 1515, 1480, 1471, 1486, 1549, 1536, 1543, 1485, 1512, 1510, 1539, 1616, 1579, 1558, 1622, 1569, 1605, 1655, 1699, 1600, 1671, 1655, 1693, 1685, 1687, 1689 and 1690 are included under the topic Early Nevet History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Nevet research.
+Another 351 words (25 lines of text) covering the years 1290, 1066, 1500, 1591, 1649, 1591, 1605, 1440, 1515, 1480, 1471, 1486, 1549, 1536, 1543, 1485, 1512, 1510, 1539, 1616, 1579, 1558, 1622, 1569, 1605, 1655, 1699, 1600, 1671, 1655, 1693, 1685, 1687, 1689 and 1690 are included under the topic Early Nevet History in all our PDF Extended History products and printed products wherever possible.

 Nevet Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Knifton, Kniveton, Knyveton, Nifton, Knyvet, Knyveton and many more.

 Early Notables of the Nevet family (pre 1700)

 Outstanding amongst the family at this time was Sir Matthew de Kniveton; Sir William Knyvett (c.
 1440-1515), English politician, High Sheriff of Norfolk and Suffolk in 1480 and 1471; Sir Anthony Knyvett (c.
 1486-1549), English politician who held the office of Black Rod in the English Parliament from 1536 to 1543; Sir Thomas Knyvett (also Knevitt or Knivet or Knevet), of Buckenham, Norfolk (c.
 1485-1512), an English nobleman who was a close associate of King Henry VIII shortly after that monarch came to the throne participating in the jousts and pageants and was rewarded by being appointed Master of the Horse...

-Another 190 words (14 lines of text) are included under the topic Early Nevet Notables in all our PDF Extended History products and printed products wherever possible.
+Another 140 words (10 lines of text) are included under the topic Early Nevet Notables in all our PDF Extended History products and printed products wherever possible.